-The sites we recommend are the Ottoman mosque at Kato Mera, the Venetian Kales Fortress – built in the 13th century, with a lovely view of the harbor, the beach and the part of the town that is on the seafront – the Church of Afentis Christos overlooking the harbor – it was built in the 14th century and still holds to the custom of burning an effigy of Judas at Easter – and the Ottoman School built in 1899 that is now home to the town’s Archaeological Collection, where the most outstanding exhibit is the beautiful statue of the goddess Persephone in a veil.
+The sites we recommend are the Ottoman mosque at Kato Mera, the Venetian Kales Fortress – built in the 13th century, with a lovely view of the harbour, the beach and the part of the town that is on the seafront – the Church of Afentis Christos overlooking the harbor – it was built in the 14th century and still holds to the custom of burning an effigy of Judas at Easter – and the Ottoman School built in 1899 that is now home to the town’s Archaeological Collection, where the most outstanding exhibit is the beautiful statue of the goddess Persephone in a veil.
 A simple stroll through the snaking streets of the old town is also a lovely experience.

 Rent a car or a scooter on the short excursions in the general vicinity and am particularly fond of Myrtos, a picturesque seaside village, but also Anatoli, Oreino, Psychro, Schinokapsala, Agios Ioannis and Pefkous, villages high up in the mountains with fantastic views of Lassithi’s landscape.

 Also, Mount Thrypti, with its famous Ha Gorge near Kato Chorio, offers an unforgettable experience.
 Another favourite escape of mine is the area between Makrygialos and Goudouras, home to the Monastery of Agios Ioannis Kapsas, on a hillside near the exit to the Perivolakia Gorge, overlooking the Libyan Sea and the islet of Koufonisi.